shyyhs/CourseraParallelCorpusMining/data/README.md

 # English-Chinese dataset is released now!
 (2021)

-English-Japanese dataset and English-Chinese dataset.
+Now we have two parallel datasets for lecture translation: English-Japanese dataset and English-Chinese dataset.